MicrosoftDocs/azure-docs/articles/frontdoor/front-door-url-rewrite.md

 ---
-title: Azure Front Door - URL Rewrite | Microsoft Docs
+title: Azure Front Door Service - URL Rewrite | Microsoft Docs
 description: This article helps you understand how Azure Front Door Service does URL Rewrite for your routes, if configured.
 services: front-door
 documentationcenter: ''